 What is dreaming within the dream?

 One of the concepts I introduced to them was dreaming within the dream.
 Dreaming within the dream encourages leaders within an organization to look at the larger mission and vision of the organization and come up with ideas and visions of their own for projects and ministries within the larger organization that they are passionate about and want to lead.
 When done well, a large vision would be accomplished when you put together people with smaller visions which add up to the big vision.
 Because each of the smaller visions aligns with the greater vision, you would end up reaching the bigger vision as the smaller visions are achieved.
-The good news is that you will do so with people who are passionate and take personal ownership of their individual areas because the founded it.
+The good news is that you will do so with people who are passionate and take personal ownership of their individual areas because they are the founders.
 It is their baby, and they are following their own dreams.
 Yet, because they are united by one common larger vision, they will support each other.
 When done wisely, a little healthy competition can ensue that could spark creativity that goes throughout the entire organization.

 Dreaming within the dream of “Health for all citizens” within a small city